-There has been a lot of talk in recent months about travelling and freelancing at the same time or going on holiday as a freelancer and I would like to discuss my experience.
+There has been a lot of talk in recent months about freelancing and travelling at the same time or going on holiday as a freelancer.
+I would like to discuss my experience.
 In December and January, I spent two weeks in Marrakech before travelling to Paris overland via Fes, Chefchaouen, Tangier, Tarifa, Granada, Seville, Madrid and Barcelona – a trip lasting five and a half weeks.
 The main reason I decided to do this, apart from wanting to travel, was to re-immerse myself in my source languages – French (which is widely spoken in Morocco) and Spanish.

 Impact on my business